Garret Hobart: Campaign

-Together with Pennsylvania Senator Matthew Quay, Hobart ran the McKinley campaign's New York office, often making the short journey from Paterson for strategy meetings.
+Together with Pennsylvania Senator Matthew Quay, Hobart ran the McKinley campaign's New York City office, often making the short journey from Paterson for strategy meetings.
 The vice-presidential candidate emulated McKinley in giving speeches from his front porch; unlike McKinley he also addressed rallies.
 In October, he made a short tour of New Jersey to campaign, expressing relief to his wife when it came to a close.
 On November 3, 1896, the voters cast their ballots in most states; a nervous Hobart spent the day at his office.
 Special telegraph wires had been attached to his home; at 8:30 in the evening, they conveyed the news to him that McKinley and Hobart had won.
 The Republican ticket won New Jersey, together with the entire Northeast.
-The following week, Vice President-elect Hobart attended Rutgers' 130th-anniversary celebrations as guest of honor.
-The member of the Class of 1863 was now Rutgers' most prominent graduate.
+The following week, Vice President-elect Hobart attended the 130th-anniversary celebrations of Rutgers as guest of honor.
+The member of the Class of 1863 was now the college's most prominent graduate.

 Vice presidency (1897–1899)

 Hobart spent much of the four months between election and inauguration reading about the vice presidency, preparing for the move, and winding down some business affairs.
 He did not, however, resign from the boards of corporations which would not have business before the federal government.
 "It would be highly ridiculous for me to resign from the different companies in which I am officer and a stockholder whose interests are not in the least affected, or likely to be, by my position as Vice President."
-On March 2, 1897 Hobart and his family left Paterson to travel to Washington by special train.
+On March 2, 1897, Hobart and his family left Paterson to travel to Washington by special train.
 On March 4, he was inaugurated as vice president in the Senate Chamber.
 The Chicago Daily News predicted, "Garret A. Hobart will not be seen or heard until, after four years, he emerges from the impenetrable vacuum of the Vice Presidency."